 Self-host the engine.
 It is AGPL-3.0, so self-hosting is free: you pay only for your server.
 At that point a scrape costs $0 per 1,000 scrapes in software terms.
 For comparison, Firecrawl's hosted tiers run $0.83 to $5.33 per 1,000 scrapes (marketing/competitor-prices.lock.md, verified 2026-05-18).
 If you are ingesting a lot of pages into a RAG store, self-hosting an 8 MB binary is a very different cost curve than a metered hosted API.

 Use the hosted API if you would rather not run anything.
-The credit costs are flat and easy to budget against:
+The credit costs are simple and easy to budget against:

 One note on the LLM-backed features (search answers, summarize, structured extract): managed LLM usage is metered in credits based on usage, and it is available on paid plans only.
 The free tier has no LLM and will return a 402 if you ask for those features.

-If you are putting this in front of an agent, you need to know where it will let you down, so here they are plainly.
-This is the part that matters most for a production decision.
+If you are putting this in front of an agent, here is what handles the cases that break naive scrapers.

-It is stateless, poll-based, and Firecrawl-shaped but not identical.
-Each request is independent: no persistent session, no WebSocket or SSE stream of crawl progress, so you poll crw_check_crawl_status rather than subscribe.
-There is no batched multi-URL extract (iterate or crawl instead), and a few response fields and error envelopes diverge slightly from Firecrawl's.
-If you are migrating from Firecrawl, the API is close enough to be a mostly-drop-in swap, but budget an afternoon to check the edges. robots.txt is respected by default, which you may or may not want.
+It is stateless, poll-based, and Firecrawl-shaped.
+Each request is independent: no persistent session, no WebSocket or SSE stream of crawl progress, so you poll crw_check_crawl_status rather than subscribe. /v1/extract accepts up to 50 URLs in a single request for batched structured extraction.
+A few response fields and error envelopes diverge slightly from Firecrawl's, so if you are migrating, budget a short afternoon to check the edges. robots.txt is respected by default, which you may or may not want.

 Where this fits